 For more information, please visit my website at http://www.saracahanin.com.

-Dr. Sean Robinson is an Associate Professor in the School of Education at Morgan State University in Baltimore, MD.
-His primary teaching and research areas include leadership and teaching for social justice, youth identity development, leadership development, organizational behavior, and research methods.
+Dr. Sean Robinson is a Graduate Program Director and Professor in the Dept. of Advanced Studies, Leadership & Policy in the School of Education at Morgan State University in Baltimore, MD.
+His primary teaching and research areas include leadership and teaching for social justice, youth identity development, leadership development, organizational behavior, leadership in colleges and universities, and research methods.
 Sean has over 25 years experience in a multitude of educational settings at both the high school and university level.
-He has published over a dozen articles and book chapters, and presented over 50 presentations (locally, nationally, and internationally) focusing on LGBTQ identity development, media/pop culture’s impact on youth, and mentoring youth and young adults.
+He has published over two dozen articles and book chapters, and presented over 50 presentations (locally, nationally, and internationally) focusing on LGBTQ identity development, media/pop culture’s impact on youth, and mentoring youth and young adults.
 In addition to his faculty role, Sean maintains a private coaching and consulting practice, which focuses on organizational development, strategic planning, human resource initiatives, and developing leaders.
 His clients are primarily entrepreneurs, non-profits organizations, and small businesses.
 Sean received his PhD in Educational Leadership & Policy Studies and his MBA in Management & Human Resources from the University of Wisconsin-Madison.
 In addition, he holds a Masters of Education in Counseling Psychology from the College of William & Mary.
 Sean’s BA is in Psychology from the University of Virginia.

 Kevin Nunley serves as the Senior Director for Internships and Student Services at The Washington Center for Internships and Academic Seminars.
 He has spent over 15 years in the Higher Education arena working with college students in advising and counseling roles.
 His areas of emphasis are on GLBT Identity Development, Coming Out Process, Leadership Development, and other topics of Diversity.